pysnippet/django-forbid/docs/integration/settings/variables.md

 the ones starting with the `!` prefix are forbidden.
 The list of all codes can be found [here](https://www.iban.com/country-codes).

+Also, you can permit or forbid access to a certain state of the country by specifying the state code after the country code is joined with a `:` symbol.
+For example, `!US:TX` will forbid access to Texas by permitting the rest of the mentioned country states.
+With the same principle, the `US:CA` will permit access to California only.
+The list of all US state codes can be found [here](https://wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States).
+This declaration method can be used with all countries having states/districts.

 ## Territories

 - Key: `TERRITORIES`